Dr Omoniyi (Niyi) Alimi

-I am a Lecturer in Economics at the Waikato Management School.
-I currently teach economics in the Master of Business and Management (MBM) and Master of Professional Accounting programme.
-I also work as a consultant for the World Bank Poverty and Equity Global practice in Europe and Central Asia.
+I am a Senior Lecturer in Economics at the Waikato Management School.
+I currently teach the first year Business Economics and the New Zealand Economy paper, as well as in the Master of Professional Accounting programme.
+I am a 2022 African Fellow in the World Bank Group Africa fellowship programme and a consultant for the World Bank Data Development Group.

-I completed my PhD as a joint student of the National Institute of Demographic and Economic Analysis (NIDEA) and the Economics department of the University of Waikato.
-My research examined the role of ageing, immigration and assortative matching on the distribution of income in New Zealand.
+world and my research interests span the areas of poverty, inequality, and the distributional consequences of changes in demographic trends.
 Prior to starting at Waikato, I was a Risk Consultant in the Advisory practice of Ernst & Young in Wellington, New Zealand.

 Alimi, O., Mare, D., & Poot, J. (2018).
 More pensioners, less income inequality?
 The impact of changing age composition on inequality in big cities and elsewhere.
 New Zealand Population Review, 44, 49-84.